Max stat pets: how and why?

 What about hatching? - When you hatch a pet, each attribute can be the lower or higher value of either parent, or the average (middle) value.
 So hatching with a max pet gives you the best chance of high stats on the baby.

-OK, How do I get a max pet? - It is possible to self-hatch your way to one if you have at least one pet with a 250 for each attribute.
+OK, How do I get a max pet? - It is possible to self-hatch your way to one if you have at least one pet with a max for each attribute.
 This is a very long, slow process.
-A better and faster way is to hatch with a pet that has all 250s.
+A better and faster way is to hatch with a pet that has all max.
+The new Armaments make that very easy, since they have those stats naturally.
+There aren't many around yet, but i expect them to spread quickly.

 It works like this:

-Select your pet with the best stats.
+Select your pet with the most max stats to begin with.
 Ideally you have one that already has one or more 250s, but it's ok if you don't.
-Strangely, it is better to have even one 250 regardless of the other stats than a pet with high, but not max stats across the board.
+Strangely, it is better to have even one max regardless of the other stats than a pet with high, but not max stats across the board.
 You'll see why when we get to odds.
 If it is the pet of your dreams, great, but if not, no worries.
 We'll get to talents and pet types later.
 For now we just want to get the stats up.

-Mix your pet with a max.
+Mix your pet with an all max.
 When your new pet hatches, check the stats.
-Did you get any more 250s?
+Did you get any more attributes to max?
 If no, you can use the original pet & hatch again.
 If yes, you'll want to train the new pet & hatch that with the max.
-The goal is to get more stats to 250.
-If you don't increase the number of 250s, there is no reason to train (unless you want it for type or talents) as it really isn't a step forward.
-Keep going until you get all 250, or 250 for all the attributes you care about.
+The goal is to get more stats topped.
+If you don't increase the number of maxed stats, there is no reason to train (unless you want it for type or talents) as it really isn't a step forward.
+Keep going until you get all top, or all the attributes you care about.

 How long will that take?

-The odds are about 25% of maxing each stat, each hatch, so you can usually get from 4 to 5 250s in a few hatches, but it may take longer. if you are starting with only one 250, or none, expect to be hatching for a while.
+The odds are about 25% of maxing each stat, each hatch, so you can usually get from 4 to 5 max in a few hatches, but it may take longer. if you are starting with only one max stat or none, expect to be hatching for a while.
 Ten or more is typical.
-Each hatch can give you your starting value, or the high (250), or the average of the two for each stat.
+Each hatch can give you your starting value, or the high, or the average of the two for each stat.

 What about talents?